 - (b) Cafeteria Plan Annual Election Rules.
-With respect to Benefit Plan Option elections, including the HCSA and DCSA elections, failure to make an election during the Annual Election Period will result in the following deemed election(s): - HCSA and DCSA The Employee will be deemed to have elected not to participate during the subsequent plan year.
-Coverage under the Benefit Plan Options offered under the Plan will end the last day of the Plan Year in which the Annual Election Period occurred. - Medical, Dental, and Vision The Employee will be deemed to have elected to continue his Benefit Plan Option elections in effect as of the end of the plan Year in which the Annual Election Period took place, unless Employee notifies the company in writing of a qualifying status change or at any time before the end of the Plan Year for the following Plan Year.
+With respect to Benefit Plan Option elections, including the HCSA and DCSA elections, failure to make an election during the Annual Election Period will result in the following deemed election(s): - Dental, Vision, HCSA and DCSA The Employee will be deemed to have elected not to participate during the subsequent plan year.
+Coverage under the Benefit Plan Options offered under the Plan will end the last day of the Plan Year in which the Annual Election Period occurred. - Medical The Employee will be deemed to have elected to continue his Benefit Plan Option elections in effect as of the end of the plan Year in which the Annual Election Period took place, unless Employee notifies the company in writing of a qualifying status change or at any time before the end of the Plan Year for the following Plan Year.
 This is called an "Evergreen Election". - (c) Change of Election Period.
-If you experience a Change in Status Event or Cost or Coverage Change as described in the Cafeteria Plan Component Summary and in the Election Change Chart, you may make the permitted election changes described in the Election Change Chart either by submitting an Election Change Form within 30 days after the date of the event.
+If you experience a Change in Status Event or Cost or Coverage Change as described in the Cafeteria Plan Component Summary and in the Election Change Chart, you may make the permitted election changes described in the Election Change Chart either by making a mid-year election change online at www.wageworks.com or by submitting an Election Change Form within 30 days after the date of the event.
 If you are participating in an insured arrangement that provides a longer Election Change Period, the Election Change Period described in the insurance policy will apply. - (d) Benefits Plan Options: The Employer elects to offer to eligible Employees the following Benefit Plan Option(s) subject to the terms and conditions of the Plan and the terms and conditions of the Benefit Plan Options.
 These Benefit Plan Option(s) are specifically incorporated herein by reference.